brendanwallace/switchbackultimate.github.io/content/tryouts2022.md

 –––

 Starting in April we'll have open scrimmages on Sundays (fill out the tryout form to stay up to date on the timing + location of those).
+First scrimmage is April 24th, from 6pm-8pm at Magnuson Park.

 We may also invite some players to team mini/practices before then and will offer a number of roster spots on a rolling basis.